blocknotes/ruby_experiments/rails_static_site_generator/README.md

 # Rails static site generator

 The last week-end I decided to try to staticize a Rails website without external dependecies, a sort of fullpage cache.
+Here you find a task to do it.

 - Generate all configured routes: `rake static:generate_all`